 When One of These Violations Causes Your Accident, Call Us

 You may not know what caused your crash with a big truck, but it could very well be one of these common violations.
-The experienced truck accident attorneys at Kansas City Accident Injury will investigate your crash and determine the cause.
+The experienced truck accident attorneys at Kansas City Accident Injury will investigate your truck accident and determine the cause.
 You can count on us to get justice for you.
-Call now at (888) 348-2616.
+Contact us online or call us directly at 816.471.5111 to schedule your free consultation.